jerryc05/xDU/README.md

 	The options are as follows:

 	-d depth
 			Print only `depth` level of directory.
-Maximum value for `depth` is 2^64 on 64bit OS, 2^32 on 32bit OS, and 2^8 otherwise.
+Maximum value for `depth` is 2^32 on 64/32bit OS, and 2^8 otherwise.
 Default value is 2.
 ```